-April 7, 2021 Update: Amicable APs will get a $2.71 per hour increase to our base wages for all hours worked in April, May, and June 2021.
+April 23, 2021 Update: All Ways Caring Washington (ResCare) APs will get a $2.54 per hour increase to our base wages for all hours worked in April, May, and June 2021.

-January 15, 2021 Update: Amicable APs will continue to get a $2.71 increase to our base wages for all hours worked in January, February, and March 2021.
-We’ll also continue to receive an additional $2 of targeted Hazard Pay per hour if taking care of a COVID-19 test-positive client.
+January 25, 2021 Update: ResCare Home Care APs will get a $2.54 per hour increase to our base wages for all hours worked in January, February, and March 2021.

-August 21, 2020 Update: We have exciting news for Amicable caregivers.
-Our bargaining team has been working to reach an agreement with Amicable about extending Hazard Pay – and thanks to workers raising their voices, we have made it happen!
+August 27, 2020 update: We have exciting news for ResCare (All Ways Caring HomeCare) caregivers.
+Our bargaining team has been working to reach an agreement with ResCare about extending Hazard Pay – and thanks to workers raising their voices, we have made it happen!

-Hazard pay: Amicable APs will now get a $2.71 increase to your base wages for all hours worked in July, August, and September.
-You’ll also receive an additional $2 an hour of targeted hazard pay if taking care of a COVID-19 test-positive client.
-You’ll see your hazard pay for hours you already worked in your August 20 paycheck.
+Hazard pay: ResCare APs will now get a $2.73 increase to your base wages for all hours worked in July, August, and September.
+You’ll receive your hazard pay for hours you’ve worked in your September 10 paycheck.

-- Hazard Pay: Amicable APs will receive an additional $3 an hour for every hour worked in May and June.
-We are all on the front lines, so all Amicable APs will receive this pay, regardless if you are caring for a client with COVID-19.
-And you’ll get an additional $25 targeted-hazard pay per shift for taking care of COVID-19 test-positive clients.
+- Hazard Pay: ResCare APs will receive an additional $3.15 an hour for every hour worked in May and June.
+We are all on the front lines, so all ResCare APs will receive this pay, regardless if you are caring for a client with COVID-19.

-- More PPE: Amicable has committed to spending additional funds to provide PPE and supplies intended to protect workers, including one-time-use N-95 masks, gowns, and gloves for caring for test-positive clients.
+- More PPE: ResCare has committed to spending additional funds to provide PPE and supplies intended to protect workers, including one-time-use N-95 masks, gowns, and gloves for caring for test-positive clients.

-- Healthcare and Training: Amicable is increasing their hourly contribution rate to the Training Partnership and Health Benefits Trust for all hours worked in May and June, so no one loses healthcare coverage.
+- Healthcare and Training: ResCare is increasing their hourly contribution rate to the Training Partnership and Health Benefits Trust for all hours worked in May and June, so no one loses healthcare coverage.

 Standing together got us to this point – we need to keep this up to make sure that caregivers are treated as the essential professionals they are.